Vaccine protocol is determined by your veterinarian to provide the best protection for each individual pet.

 Rabies is a communicable disease between dogs, cats, people, and wild animals.
-Vaccinating for Rabies is important for the health of the entire family.
-Cats get the highest quality Rabies vaccine that is made especially for them.
+Vaccinating all dogs and cats for Rabies is not only important for the health of the entire family, but also required by law.
+Cats get the highest quality Purevax Rabies vaccine that is made especially for felines.

-Lyme disease is transmitted by ticks and is prevalent in many states.
-If you travel with your dog, ask your veterinarian about vaccinating for Lyme disease.
+Lyme disease is transmitted by ticks.
+It is prevalent in many Southeastern states, and more cases are reported in Florida every year.
+If you travel with your dog or routinely find ticks on your dog, ask your veterinarian about vaccinating for Lyme disease.

 The rattlesnake vaccine protects your dog from the worse toxic effects of snake bites.